-The partial disagreement between observed and synthetic seismicity can be possibly explained by some of the features of the block structure geometry.
-The basis of our block structure is the seismotectonic scheme of Scandone et al. (1994).
-The separation of the Adria from the Apennines and the Eastern Alps can be easily inferred here, while the boundary between the Po valley and the Western Alps cannot be traced unambiguously.
-Correspondingly, the agreement between synthetic and observed seismicity is good in the Apennines and the Eastern Alps and it is poor in the Western Alps.
-The disagreement between observed and synthetic seismicity in the Dinarides may be caused also by incorrect reproduction of the relative movement of block VI and the boundary blocks BB2 and BB3.
-A revision of the block structure geometry using as additional information, for example, the morphostructural zoning of the study area (Gorshkov et al. 2002, Gorshkov et al. 2004), and specifying the relevant movements for the boundary blocks BB2 and BB3 may improve the results of the modeling and will be the subject of a forthcoming study.
+The differences between observed and synthetic seismicity possibly can be explained by some of the features of the block-structure geometry.
+The basis of our block-structure, apart from observed seismicity, is the seismotectonic scheme of SCANDONE et al. (1994).
+The separation of the Adria from the Apennines and the eastern Alps can be easily inferred there, while the boundary between the Po valley and the western Alps cannot be traced unambiguously.
+Correspondingly, the agreement between synthetic and observed seismicity is good in the Apennines and the eastern Alps and it is poor in the western Alps.
+The partial disagreement between observed and synthetic seismicity in the Dinarides also may be caused by the incorrect reproduction of the relative movement of block VI and the boundary blocks BB2 and BB3.
+A revision of the block-structure geometry using as additional information, for example, the morphostructural zoning of the study area (GORSHKOV et al., 2002, 2004), and specifying the relevant movements for the boundary blocks BB2 and BB3, may improve the results of the modeling and will be the subject of a forthcoming study.

-The comparison of the distribution of the epicenters of synthetic earthquakes with $M \ge 6.0$ with the earthquake-prone areas, determined by Gorshkov et al. (2004) for the same magnitude cut-off (Fig. 23), shows that there is a rather good agreement in the Apennines, in the Malta escarpment, in the Calabrian arc and in the Eastern Alps.
-The agreement is poor in the Dinarides and there are no synthetic epicenters in the Western Alps but several earthquake-prone areas are identified there.
-The level of the synthetic seismicity is high and the earthquake-prone areas are numerous at the conjunction of the Northern Apennines with the Western Alps, though no earthquakes with $M \ge 6.0$ have been observed there (see Fig. 22).
-The correspondence between the results of the modeling of the block structure dynamics and of the identification of earthquake-prone areas, by the morphostructural zonation, could be an indication for a high seismic potential in this part (conjunction of the Northern Apennines with the Western Alps) of the study region.
+The comparison of the distribution of the epicenters of synthetic earthquakes with $M \ge 6.0$ with the earthquake-prone areas, determined by GORSHKOV et al. (2004) for the same magnitude cut-off (Fig. 22), demonstrates that there is a rather good agreement in the Apennines, in the Malta escarpment and in the Calabrian arc.
+The agreement is inferior in the Dinarides and there are no synthetic epicenters in the western Alps, where several earthquake-prone areas are identified.
+The level of the synthetic seismicity is high and the earthquake-prone areas are numerous at the conjunction of the northern Apennines with the western Alps, though no earthquakes with $M \ge 6.0$ have been observed there (see Fig. 21).
+The correspondence between the results of the modeling of the block-structure dynamics and of the identification of earthquake-prone areas, by the morphostructural zonation, could be an indication for a high seismic potential in this part (conjunction of the northern Apennines with the western Alps) of the study region.

-The source mechanisms of the synthetic earthquakes are in a quite good agreement with the available observations (Saraò et al., 1997, Vannucci et al., 2004).
-Normal faulting is typical for the synthetic seismicity in the Apennines, the eastern edge of Sicily and the Calabrian arc, while reverse faulting predominates in the north-western boundary of the Adriatic Sea, in the Southern Alps and along the eastern edge of the Adria along the Dinarides.
+The source mechanisms of the synthetic earthquakes are in a quite good agreement with the available observations (SARAÒ et al., 1997; VANNUCCI et al., 2004).
+Normal faulting is typical for the synthetic seismicity in the Apennines, the eastern edge of Sicily and the Calabrian arc, while reverse faulting predominates in the northwestern boundary of the Adriatic Sea, in the southern Alps and along the eastern edge of the Adria along the Dinarides.